 The Latest: Obama sends Kwanzaa greetings from Hawaii

-There are 10 comments on the WSFA-TV Montgomery story from 11 hrs ago, titled The Latest: Obama sends Kwanzaa greetings from Hawaii.
-In it, WSFA-TV Montgomery reports that:
+There are 10 comments on the CBS 3 Springfield story from 16 hrs ago, titled The Latest: Obama sends Kwanzaa greetings from Hawaii.
+In it, CBS 3 Springfield reports that:

 President Barack Obama laughs with his daughter Malia as they eat shave ice in front of Island Snow Hawaii in Kailua, Hawaii, Saturday, Dec.
 24, 2016, during the first family's annual vacation.
 Obama is emphasizing the principles enshrined in the Kwanzaa holiday: unity, self-determination, collective work and responsibility, cooperative economics, purpose, creativity and faith.